r3dg0d/vidocq/README.md

 - Private accounts may not be detectable
 - Some platforms have changed their URL structures
 - Discord username checking is limited due to their ID-based system
+- **False Positives**: Some false positives may occur due to platform-specific behaviors, API changes, or edge cases.
+Always verify results manually when accuracy is critical

 ## Legal & Ethical Considerations